Cady McClain: Writing

 In 2006, maintained a blog on the ABC website titled "Confessions of a Mad Soap Star," which earned over 2 million hits.

 She is a painter, writes poetry and articles for the internet (Policymic.com, HLNTV.com, Parade.com), and plays guitar.
 Her website, www.cadymcclain.com, displays artwork and collages she has created as well as links to her articles.
 She released two books of her poetry and art in 2008, Conversations with the Invisible, and Licked.

 In 2006, she released an album, Blue Glitter Fish.

 In 2010, she released a live album of her music, Club Passim, recorded at Club Passim in Cambridge, Massachusetts.

 Personal life

 McClain was born in Burbank, California, and was raised in Laguna Niguel, Newport Beach, Irvine and Los Angeles.
 She attended high school at Corona del Mar High in Newport Beach, University High School in Irvine and Hoover High School in Glendale, California.

 McClain moved to New York City when she was seventeen.
 She lived there for twenty-five years before moving back to Los Angeles in 2012.

 McClain married Jon Lindstrom on February 14, 2014.
+On April 27, 2024 the couple announced in the joint statement on Instagram that they were separating after 10 years of marriage.